sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 Functinal testing focus on the correctness of the system in perfom its expected task.

 ### Testing on Non-functional characteristics
 There are things aside the main functionality that also are required, those migth be: data or communitcations throughput.
-User interfaces, performance, memory use, scalability, safety, security, robustnes, avalibility, manteanability ..
+User interfaces, performance, usability, scalability, safety, security, robustnes, avalibility, manteanability ..

+## Structure or Architectural Testing.
+Is the evaluation of some parameters of stadistics of the system, as for example how complex it is (ciclomatix complexity), the number of control flow structures (if, else, for, while)... and evaluation of the system, with the knoledge of its inner workings.

+## Testing related with changes: Re-testing and Regression testing.
+When doing the test sets, failded test, must be repeated to assert them, and exclude the possibility of a  possible error due to the context, conditions, equipment used, ....
+On the other had, when a new part of the system is added to the development, some times happen, that this new code, or component, affects other parts of the system, in the worst case, making the to fail its pourpose.... to check this possibility, a set of test, is runned that checks previous functionalitites, in order to verify the rest of the system, keeps workfing fine.

+## TEST TECHNIQUES:

+### Software: Dinamic vs Static testing

+When a test case of a system involves the actual run of the system, this is known as 'dinamic testing', on the other hand when it doens't inolve the run of the sysem is known as 'static testing'.

+Dinamic testing usually makes us of stubs/drivers, execution from a debugger enviroment.
+And is also quite common to automate it.

+Static testing, is referred to those evaluations that don't need the system to be running.
+Those are techniques as: code review, revision, walkthoruhgs, inspection, and alsouse of programs that automatically ckeck the code propierties (as could be: detection of 'dead code' (code that will never execute)unused variables, missing pointers, out of bound arrays, wrong types varaible asignations, lost of precission in mathematical operations, ...)